 Additional documentation could include a personal journal or log that

-documents the impact of travel; a detailed listing of access barriers
+documents the impact of travel or a detailed listing of barriers that

-that prevent traveling to the fixed route stop or station; and could even
+prevent traveling to the fixed route stop or station.

 There are four ways to request and obtain an application: